 A Curriculum Centered on Leadership Development and Innovation

-The EMBA program provides one of the most academically comprehensive curricula in the country, with 60 credit hours required for graduation.
-Courses, themes, and residencies focus on leadership development.
-Timely updates – such as the Business of Policy: DC Immersion, offered in partnership with public-policy think tank the Brookings Institution; electives on contemporary business issues; an innovation project; and a capstone pitch competition – keep it relevant.
+The EMBA program provides one of the most academically comprehensive curricula in the country.
+Courses and residencies focus on leadership development.
+Timely updates–such as the Business of Policy: DC Immersion, offered in partnership with public-policy think tank the Brookings Institution; courses on analytics and data-driven decisions; a team-based consulting project; and a capstone–keep it relevant.

 Emphasizes the intersection of business disciplines, interrelationships that are essential for enterprise-wide management.
 In the core curriculum, you learn how to integrate financial, operational, and strategic objectives to lead people and organizations.

 10 hours of professional leadership coaching with a certified coach throughout the program and beyond.

 Focuses on top-level business themes critical to growth, globalization, and innovation and entrepreneurship.
 A team innovation project requires you to draw on knowledge from all areas of the curriculum and to write a business plan for a new venture (intrapreneurial or entrepreneurial).
 Electives enable you to pursue special areas of interest, expanding your management expertise.